Tomnowell/IlPane/README.md

 # Il pane
 Bread recipe design application

+This is a UWP application.

 #GOAL
-To make an application to help people who bake bread (professionally and as a hobby) keep their recipes together, calculate hydration and salt content.
+To make an application to help people who bake bread keep their recipes together, calculate hydration and salt content, and keep notes.

-In the future change and scale recipes, annotate and rate.
+#THANKS
+Thanks to Eric Sink for SQLitePCLRaw package.
+Thanks to Microsoft for Sqlite.Core and .NETCore